 If you think about gastrointestinal distress, a lot of symptoms may come to mind: chest pain and heartburn, a churning stomach, and sweating.
 Acid reflux, commonly known as heartburn, is a condition that affects millions of people, causing a burning sensation in the chest and throat.
 But did you know that acid reflux can also lead to unexpected symptoms, like back pain?
-People who experience this might wonder, can indigestion cause back pain, or is it just a coincidence?
+People who experience this might wonder, “Can indigestion cause back pain, or is it just a coincidence?”
 In some cases, there can be a link between the digestive system and pain in the back, especially when heartburn is involved.
 When this is the scenario, treatment for back pain may require additional care in order to address reflux and similar conditions.

 What Is Acid Reflux?